deepak121001/ui-code-insight/README.md

 ---

+## ⚠️ Important Usage Note

+**Do not run 'Comprehensive Audit (All Categories)' and 'All Traditional Reports' together on large projects.**

+Running both at the same time may cause the tool to crash or run out of memory on large codebases.
+For best results, run one or the other, not both together.

+---

 ## ❓ FAQ

+**Q: How accurate are the reports?**
+A:
+- **Rule-Based Static Analysis:** The tool uses established static analysis engines (like ESLint, Stylelint, and custom audits) that apply well-known rules and patterns to your codebase.
+The accuracy of each report is tied to the quality and completeness of these rules.
+- **Coverage of Patterns:** The tool looks for a wide range of issues, but it can only find what it’s programmed to detect.
+If an issue falls outside these patterns, it won’t be flagged.
+- **No False Positives/Negatives Guarantee:** Like all static analysis tools, there may be false positives (flagging something that isn’t really a problem) or false negatives (missing a real issue).
+The tool aims to minimize these by using up-to-date, community-accepted rules and by allowing configuration for project-specific needs.
+- **Transparency and Customization:** The tool outputs detailed reports, so users can review and verify each finding.
+Users can customize rules or add exceptions to improve relevance and reduce noise.
+- **Not a Substitute for Manual Review:** Automated tools are a first line of defense and help catch common issues quickly.
+For critical applications, manual code review and testing are still recommended to catch context-specific or business-logic issues.

 **Q: Do I need to configure anything?**
 A: No!
 Defaults work for most users.
 Advanced users can add a config file.